-Apart from its financial contribution, Germany primarily provides support to UN peace missions through civilian instruments and by promoting stabilisation mechanisms, diplomatic mediation efforts and post-conflict peacebuilding.
-It also provides peacekeepers, police officers and qualified civilian personnel, as well as valuable capabilities and training measures.
-Some 3500 German security forces are currently deployed to international UN, NATO, EU and OSCE peace missions.
+Germany’s engagement in United Nations missions is an integral part of German foreign and peace policy.
+Apart from its contributions in the form of financing, personnel and materials, Germany primarily provides support to UN missions through civilian instruments and by promoting stabilisation mechanisms, diplomatic mediation efforts and post-conflict peacebuilding.
+Across the board Germany provides soldiers, police officers and qualified civilian personnel, as well as valuable capabilities and training measures.
+Around 1300 Germans are currently deployed to missions of the United Nations.

 Commitment to reform

 Reform of the United Nations Security Council remains a major priority for the German Government.
 Such reform must ensure that the Council reflects the geopolitical realities of the 21st century.
 The Security Council’s legitimacy and authority are at risk as long as important regions and major contributors are not adequately represented.
 Germany therefore actively supports this reform along with its G4 partners Brazil, India and Japan.

 Reform endeavours are also underway in other areas.
 United Nations Secretary-General António Guterres wants to use a comprehensive reform agenda (Our Common Agenda) to make the UN fit for the challenges of the future.
 He has defined priorities that Germany supports.
 In addition to the coherent implementation of the 2030 Agenda, Guterres intends to strengthen conflict prevention and reorganise the UN peace and security architecture.